-Housatonic Community College's Department of Public Safety is located in room A127, on the first floor in Lafayette Hall.
-There is an additional security office in room L200 in Lafayette Hall, and on the first, second and third floors of Beacon Hall.
+Housatonic Community College's Department of Public Safety is located in room A105, on the first floor of Lafayette Hall.
+There is an additional security office in room L117 in Lafayette Hall, and on the first, second and third floors of Beacon Hall.
 Security patrols the campus on a regular basis.

-The Interim Director of Public Safety is Acting Master Sergeant Robert E. Gonzalez, who graduated from the Connecticut Police Academy and has special police powers granted by the state Commissioner of Public Safety under the provisions of Sections 7-281, 14-8, 54-1f, 54-33a and 10a-156b of the Connecticut General Statues and Title 53a.
+The Director of Public Safety is Master Sergeant Jeffrey F. Herget, who graduated from the Connecticut Police Academy and has special police powers granted by the state Commissioner of Public Safety under the provisions of Sections 7-281, 14-8, 54-1f, 54-33a and 10a-156b of the Connecticut General Statues and Title 53a.
 He supervises the security force, which consists of Police and State Officers and a private contract security company, selected through the State bid process.
-The current contract company, as of October 2020, is Allied Universal Security Services.
+The current contract company, as of October 2022, is Allied Universal Security Services.
 State Officers supervise each shift in conjunction with the Allied Universal Security Supervisors.
 Police and State Officers, and contract security guards are on patrol during all college hours of operation.
-The Public Safety/Security Department reports to the Associate Dean of Campus Operations, Mario Pierce.
+The Public Safety Department reports to CT State Community College Chief of Police, Christopher Chute.